 Autumn means everything Pumpkin Spice at Canada’s favorite coffee shop, Tim Hortons.
 There’s no better way to spend a Fall day than by grabbing a hot beverage and heading down to the Niagara Falls to capture the view.

 We have one of the nearest Tim Hortons, which is just a stone’s throw from this magnificent wonder of the world located on Clifton Hill for your convenience.

 5. Niagara Harvest

-Autumn in Niagara means visiting all the farmer’s markets, roadside stands, harvest festivals, and picking your very own fruits and vegetables locally at a farm or orchard.
+Autumn in Niagara means visiting all the farmer’s markets, roadside stands, and picking your very own fruits and vegetables locally at a farm or orchard.
 We have many award-winning wineries to taste test the best Fall pairings!

 Check out all the Wineries of Niagara-on-the-Lake.

 Fall flavours are all around us now!
 We have plenty in store at the Fudge Factory (see our list here).
 Also, we have all the preparations to make your own Fall feast with a touch of maple at the Canada Trading Company.